 Consider the Military

-During peacetime (is that still a thing?), the military can be an opportunity for travel for certain types of individuals.
+During peacetime, the military can be an opportunity for travel for certain types of individuals.
 If you don’t mind extreme structure and physical intensity, joining the military can be an opportunity to see parts of the world you never would as a civilian.